4. Application Exercise – Tax Calculation

 else

-// add 1/2 share if there are at least 3 children
+// an additional 1/2 share if at least 3 children

 $nbParts+=0.5;